ythirion/scala-kata-logs/BankingKata/solution/step-by-step.md

 Passing Sequence:
 ![Deposit passing Use Case](img/deposit-passing-use-case.png)

-Let's create a folder `Deposit` in our tests and create a new test class `DepositShould`
+Let's create a new test class `DepositShould`

 #### Non-passing test
 Based on our sequence diagram, we can design the test by knowing what we will need to make it pass.